minimaxwell/cdl-bpf/Readme.md

 }
 ```

-The values in the `h_proto` field are called "Ethertyp", and are defined as part
+The values in the `h_proto` field are called "Ethertype", and are defined as part
 of ieee standard :

 https://standards-oui.ieee.org/ethertype/eth.txt